Replication (statistics)

-In engineering, science, and statistics, replication is the repetition of an experimental condition so that the variability associated with the phenomenon can be estimated.
+In engineering, science, and statistics, replication is the process of repeating a study or experiment under the same or similar conditions.
+It is a crucial step to test the original claim and confirm or reject the accuracy of results as well as for identifying and correcting the flaws in the original experiment.
 ASTM, in standard E1847, defines replication as "... the repetition of the set of all the treatment combinations to be compared in an experiment.
 Each of the repetitions is called a replicate."

-Replication is not the same as repeated measurements of the same item: they are dealt with differently in statistical experimental design and data analysis.